Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/companions/overview.md

 Microsoft 365 companion apps are available to users who:

-- Are part of the [Microsoft 365 Insider Program for Business](../insider/overview.md) (Beta Channel)
+- Are part of the [Microsoft 365 Insider Program for Business](../insider/overview.md)
 - Have Microsoft 365 desktop apps installed
 - Are running Windows 11